-Given their power over society, I find myself on a research kick studying rich people.
-(Earlier entries: a, b, c, and d.)
-This post concludes the binge with a look at what drives wealth concentration among the richest Americans.
+Given their power over society, I find myself on a research kick studying rich people (Fix, 2023a, 2023b, 2023c; Fix & Cochrane, 2023).
+This article concludes the binge with a look at what drives wealth concentration among the richest Americans.
 I find that there's a straight line between wealth concentration, corporate consolidation, and the strategy of 'buying, not building'.
-In short, Peter Thiel is correct when he says that 'competition is for losers'.
+In short, Peter Thiel is correct when he says that "competition is for losers" (2014).